esvmicrosoft/hatemplate/README.md

 # hatemplate

-Deploy an HA Suse cluster template
+Deploy an HA SLES15 cluster template

-The HAtemp.json file is an annotated version of the template but it does not pass syntax checks for a JSON document, in order to make use of it execute the following series of commands:
+The HAtemp.json file is an annotated version of the template but it does not pass syntax checks for a JSON document, the HAtemp.jsonc is an annotated version of the template and can be deployed using the following commands.

 ```
 export rg=clusterrg